 If you plan to spend a lot of time travelling in your motorhome, you should consider getting a 12v inverter.
 This is a device that will transfer the DC power from your motorhome battery to the AC power that your electric appliances and devices need in order to run.

-The size of the inverter that you need depends on the size of your motorhome battery.
+The size of the inverter that you need depends on the size of your vehicle battery or motorhome battery.
 It also depends on how many devices you plan to power and how much power each of those devices needs.

 If you get an inverter that is too small, it will not give you enough juice to meet your needs.
 If you get one that is too big, it will be inefficient and be too much of an energy drain on your battery.